 Try to create a scaled model of your set.

 No, don’t allow it to sound too intimidating for your ears.
 While creating a scaled model can indeed be a source of stress, there are ways to make this easier for you, such as taking online courses for this.
 Creating a scaled version helps you and the rest of your team to visualize your set better, as well as to give space for possible revisions and suggestions.
+A very help tool to get by – goedkope hotels amsterdam vondelpark is also cheaper and cost effective.

 Now, you can dress the set.